trynova/nova/README.md

     even stubs.
 - Write implementations of class abstract operations
   - String, Number, ...
-- Split Function into sub-variants BuiltinFunction, ECMAScriptFunction, and BoundFunction
 - Start `nova_vm/src/syntax` folder for
   [8 Syntax-Directed Operations](https://tc39.es/ecma262/#sec-syntax-directed-operations)
   - This will serve as the bridge between oxc AST, Bytecode, and Bytecode